opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/01_navigating_the_catalog/catalog.rst

    Note also that the catalog cards can be completely customized by the portal administrators.

-To see more of the dataset, either click the catalog card or any of the links to directly access a precise visualization or tab.
-From the interface dedicated to the dataset, it is possible to:
+To see more of the dataset, either click the catalog card or any of the quick links (see :doc:`Looking up a dataset <source/02_looking_up_a_dataset/looking_up_dataset>` for more information about dataset information & visualizations).

-- visualize the data,
-- search the data,
-- share and reuse the data,
-- react and subscribe to the dataset.